Memory Tree – Risk Assessment for Covid-Secure Meetings of the Memory Club

 Any table-top resources will be disinfected before and after the session.

 There will be no sharing of any table-top resources between households.

-We will require that people wear facemasks when moving around the buildings (entry/exit/toilet) unless exempted.
+We will require that people wear facemasks unless exempted when entering and leaving

 Health & Safety Announcement

 Each meeting will commence with a health & safety announcement reminding people of the key procedures that need to be followed:

 - have tested positive or are awaiting a test result

 - if they are required to self-isolate either because someone in their household has symptoms, or has had symptoms of the virus within the past 14 days, OR because they have been told through Test & Trace / contact tracing